Expensify/App/docs/articles/expensify-classic/policy-and-domain-settings/Tax Tracking.md

 Expensify’s tax tracking feature allows you to:
 - Add tax names, rates, and codes whether you’re connected to an accounting system or not.
 - Enable/disable taxes you’d like to make available to users.
-- Set a default tax for policy currency expenses and, optionally, another default tax (including exempt) for foreign currency expenses which - will automatically apply to all new expenses.
+- Set a default tax for Workspace currency expenses and, optionally, another default tax (including exempt) for foreign currency expenses which - will automatically apply to all new expenses.

 # How to Enable Tax Tracking
-Tax tracking can be enabled in Tax section of the policy settings of any policy, whether group or individual.
+Tax tracking can be enabled in Tax section of the Workspace settings of any Workspace, whether group or individual.
 ## If Connected to an Accounting Integration
-If your group policy is connected to Xero, QuickBooks Online, Sage Intacct, or NetSuite, make sure to first enable tax via the connection configuration page (Settings > Policies > Group > [Policy Name] > Connections > Configure) and then sync the connection.
+If your group Workspace is connected to Xero, QuickBooks Online, Sage Intacct, or NetSuite, make sure to first enable tax via the connection configuration page (Settings > Policies > Group > [Workspace Name] > Connections > Configure) and then sync the connection.
 Your tax rates will be imported from the accounting system and indicated by its logo.
 ## Not Connected to an Accounting Integration
-If your policy is not connected to an accounting system, go to Settings > Policies > Group > [Policy Name] > Tax to enable tax.
+If your Workspace is not connected to an accounting system, go to Settings > Policies > Group > [Workspace Name] > Tax to enable tax.

 # Tracking Tax by Expense Category
-To set a different tax rate for a specific expense type in the policy currency, go Settings > Policies > Group > [Policy Name] > Categories page.
+To set a different tax rate for a specific expense type in the Workspace currency, go Settings > Workspaces > Group > [Workspace Name] > Categories page.
 Click "Edit Rules" next to the desired category and set the "Category default tax".
-This will be applied to new expenses, overriding the default policy currency tax rate.
+This will be applied to new expenses, overriding the default Workspace currency tax rate.